Who is the Top Investor In Eldorado Gold Corporation (EGO)?

 The top institutional shareholder in the company is Van Eck Associates Corporation with over 19.72 million shares valued at $261.64 million.
 The investor’s holdings represent 11.27% of the EGO Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 11.97 million shares valued at $158.85 million to account for 6.84% of the shares outstanding.
 The other top investors are Helikon Investments Ltd which holds 7.24 million shares representing 4.14% and valued at over $96.06 million, while Renaissance Technologies, LLC holds 3.74% of the shares totaling 6.55 million with a market value of $86.88 million.

-Eldorado Gold Corporation (NYSE: EGO) is -13.26% lower on its value in year-to-date trading and has touched a low of $4.60 and a high of $14.49 in the current 52-week trading range.
+Eldorado Gold Corporation (NYSE: EGO) is -10.55% lower on its value in year-to-date trading and has touched a low of $4.82 and a high of $14.49 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The EGO stock was last observed hovering at around $11.48 in the last trading session, with the day’s gains setting it 0.03% off its average median price target of $16.23 for the next 12 months.
-It is also 42.45% off the consensus price target high of $20.00 offered by 12 analysts, but current levels are -15.1% lower than the price target low of $10.00 for the same period.
+The EGO stock was last observed hovering at around $12.05 in the last trading session, with the day’s loss setting it -0.18% off its average median price target of $16.23 for the next 12 months.
+It is also 40.65% off the consensus price target high of $20.00 offered by 12 analysts, but current levels are -18.7% lower than the price target low of $10.00 for the same period.

 Eldorado Gold Corporation (EGO) Analyst Forecasts